zchi88/LibDetector/README.md

 1. Choose any directory to be the tool's working directory.
 2. In that working directory, create another directory named ```"Android_APKs"```.
 Note that the name must be exact so that the LibDetector tool and locate it.
 3. Collect any APK's that you would like the tool to analyze, and place them in the Android_APKs folder as is.
+4. Place the dex2jar folder included with the tool in the working directory.
-4. Place the runnable LibDetector.jar file in the working directory next to the Android_APKs folder.
+5. Place the runnable LibDetector.jar file in the working directory next to the Android_APKs folder.
 An example of the folder structure is shown below.
 Note that in this example, the libraries whitelist is in the same directory as well.
 While this is NOT a requirement, it is recommended.

 	![LibDector Folder Structure](https://github.com/zchi88/LibDetector/blob/master/LibDetectorRequirements.jpg?raw=true "LibDector Folder Structure")

-5. In the command line, make sure that you have moved to the working directory.
+6. In the command line, make sure that you have moved to the working directory.
 Then, issue the following command to run the tool:

 	```console
 	java -jar LibDetector.jar PATH/TO/WHITELIST_LIBRARIES